First Ivorian Civil War: End of war declared: 4 July 2003

 On 4 July 2003, the government and New Forces announced publicly that the civil war was over, and that they had agreed to work together to implement the peace agreement.
 However, the violence did not entirely dissipate.
 In late August, Operation Licorne suffered its first casualties when two French soldiers were killed by rebels near Sakassou.
-The same week, French intelligence services in Paris arrested 10 people, including Ibrahim Coulibaly, whom they said had been plotting to assassinate Gbagbo and destabilise the peace.
+The same week, French intelligence services in Paris arrested 10 people, including Ibrahim Coulibaly, who they said had been plotting to assassinate Gbagbo and destabilise the peace.
 Moreover, the political conflict raged on.
 The New Forces refused to begin the demobilisation and disarmament process – or to allow government administrators to return to the north of the country – until Gbagbo had made permanent appointments to the sensitive ministries of defence and the interior.
 Gbagbo also had not fulfilled his promise to revise electoral eligibility requirements.
 Progress appeared imminent by September 2003.
 Ivory Coast reopened its border with Burkina Faso, and the UN downgraded Ivory Coast's security rating, reflecting an improvement in conditions.
 On 13 September, Gbagbo finally made permanent appointments to the defence and interior portfolios.
 However, he declined to appoint the defence candidate proposed by the National Security Council, retired General Ouassenan Koré.
 Angered by this unilateral deviation from the Accra II agreement, New Forces representatives announced they would protest the move by suspending their participation in the reconciliation government.
 They also said that Gbagbo had refused to delegate executive powers to the prime minister and reconciliation government, as stipulated by the Linas-Marcoussis Accord, and warned that the resumption of violence was a real possibility.
 By the end of 2003, disarmament had not been implemented – in contravention of a 1 October deadline – and military authority in the country remained bifurcated under a de facto north-south partition, while inter-ethnic violence continued in the west, particularly between local Guéré and Yacouba.
 By then, over 700,000 people had been displaced in the conflict.